satanlabs/scripts/java_install_fresh_multiple_versions.markdown

 ## These steps are good if you want to have/use multiple versions of Java.

-1. Download the required version(s) of Java-JDK you want ( from oracle-website )
+1. Download the required version(s) of Java-JDK from official websites (maybe oracle)

+    - #### IMPORTANT : make sure you download the file that fits your machine's CPU's architecture.

     ```
         Eg :